YuhBoyMatty/sven_internalsrc/README.md

 - Custom Chat Colors

 # Files of plugin
-The plugin uses subfolder `sven_internal` in root directory of the game.
+The plugin uses subfolder `sven_internal` in the root directory of the game.

 How it looks: `../Sven Co-op/sven_internal/`.

-Note: some files/folders may not appear, you need to create them.

-This folder is used to save the config, save list of muted players, load list of players (their Steam64 ID) for **Chat Colors** and load spam tasks for **Message Spammer**.
+This folder is used to save the config, load list of players (their Steam64 ID) for **Chat Colors** and load spam tasks for **Message Spammer**.

 Folder `config` contains all config files.
-You can save your config via menu or console command `sc_save_config`, and you can load a config via concommand `sc_save_config <optional: filename>`.
+You can save your config via menu or console command `sc_save_config`, also you can load a config via concommand `sc_save_config <optional: filename>`.
+Automatically the plugin load the config named `default.ini`.

-File `chat_colors_players.txt` allows to change chat color for a specific player, will be automatically loaded.
+File `chat_colors_players.txt` allows to change the color of nickname for a specific player, will be automatically loaded at plugin load.

 Folder `message_spammer` is used by **Message Spammer** to load spam tasks.